-Evaluating the effectiveness of current security measures within your own organization is also vital when assessing cyber supply chain risks.
+Evaluating the effectiveness of current security measures within your own organisation is also vital when assessing cyber supply chain risks.
 Review all implemented controls such as firewalls, intrusion detection systems (IDS), and encryption protocols for data transmission/storage, among others, while ensuring they align with industry best practices like NIST SP 800-53 Rev 5 guidelines.

 4. Identify Potential Vulnerabilities and Threats

-Analyze the information gathered from supplier assessments and internal security control evaluations to identify potential vulnerabilities or threats within your supply chain.
+Analyse the information gathered from supplier assessments and internal security control evaluations to identify potential vulnerabilities or threats within your supply chain.
 This could include outdated software, weak access controls, or insufficient vendor activity monitoring.

-5. Prioritize Risks Based on Impact
+5. Prioritise Risks Based on Impact

-Prioritizing risks based on their potential impact is essential for effective cyber supply chain risk management.
+Prioritising risks based on their potential impact is essential for effective cyber supply chain risk management.
 Consider factors such as financial loss, reputational damage, and legal/regulatory penalties when ranking identified risks in order of importance.